ibm-cloud-docs/databases-for-enterprisedb/connecting-external.md

 ```

 ## Driver TLS and self-signed certificate support
-{: #tls-sscert-support}
+{: #drivertls-cert-support}

-All connections to {{site.data.keyword.databases-for-enterprisedb}} are TLS 1.2 enabled, so the driver you use to connect needs to be able to support encryption.
+All connections to {{site.data.keyword.databases-for-enterprisedb_full}} are TLS 1.2 enabled, so the driver you use to connect needs to be able to support encryption.
 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.

 ### Using the self-signed certificate
-{: #using-sscert}
+{: #using-ssc}

 1. Copy the certificate information from the _Endpoints_ pane or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.